 The children are also keen to learn and education is highly valued by both the students and their parents.
 It is an English medium school and the children learn in English from the nursery class.
 Some of the parents are learning English from their children.
 By the time the children are in class 3 & 4, their English is very good and they are keen to carry on a conversation with visitors.
 They asked us a multitude of question about many topics which we were happy to answer.
 One class 4 boy wanted to know about our Australian Government!

 During my three week stay at Samthar, I observed a school dedicated to the development of a broad curriculum which delivers a balanced social, physical, environmental and intellectual program for all students in a very happy and encouraging setting.
 Jimmy Singh has a deep interest in each child’s development and achievements as seen in his relationship with each one.
 He hopes their successes will mean that they are able to contribute to their society in a meaningful way.
 He is just as keen for the teachers to develop their skills and teaching methods so that the children’s outcomes are continually improved.

 It is a pleasure to provide time and resources to a school where steady improvement is the aim, and where teachers ask for assistance and ideas for their teaching.
 The whole Samthar community made us feel welcome through their hospitality and friendliness.

 Our accommodation was at The Farmhouse, a special place to stay.
 It is run by Jimmy Singh and his staff and is more like a home away from home than a guesthouse.
 It is a wonderful place where guests from many countries enjoy lively conversation, and Jimmy’s stories and his enormous knowledge of India and its history make for a very interesting dinner table conversations.

-I am looking forward to returning to Samthar , for three weeks to see how the teachers and children are getting on, and help them with new ideas.
+I look forward to returning to Samthar , to see how the teachers and children are getting on, and help them with new ideas.
 The General keeps in touch with Margot and me and it is pleasing to read his progress reports on school matters which are always positive and encouraging.